-NYU Langone’s Helen L. and Martin S. Kimmel Hyperbaric and Advanced Wound Healing Center at the Ambulatory Care Center is the only outpatient facility in Manhattan that offers monoplace chamber hyperbaric oxygen therapy.
+NYU Langone’s Helen L. and Martin S. Kimmel Hyperbaric and Advanced Wound Healing Center at NYU Langone Ambulatory Care Center East 38th Street is the only outpatient facility in Manhattan that offers monoplace chamber hyperbaric oxygen therapy.
 Doctors prescribe this treatment to help speed the healing of soft tissue damage caused by a foot ulcer.

 In this therapy, a person lies on his or her back on a comfortable bed inside an enclosed, transparent chamber.
 The chamber is connected to a machine that fills the space with 100 percent oxygen.
 Breathing pure oxygen increases the amount of oxygen in the bloodstream ten-fold.
 Oxygen-rich blood can significantly speed healing of a foot ulcer by stimulating the growth factors and stem cells that help repair damaged tissue.